narasimha-cimpleit/LicenseIQ/HOSTINGER_UI_DEPLOYMENT_GUIDE.md

 # In PostgreSQL prompt, run these commands:
 CREATE DATABASE licenseiq_db;
-CREATE USER licenseiq_user WITH ENCRYPTED PASSWORD 'YourSecurePassword123!';
-GRANT ALL PRIVILEGES ON DATABASE licenseiq_db TO licenseiq_user;

-# For PostgreSQL 15+ (grant schema permissions):
+# Connect to the database
 \c licenseiq_db
-GRANT ALL ON SCHEMA public TO licenseiq_user;
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO licenseiq_user;
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO licenseiq_user;

-# Enable pgvector extension:
+# Enable pgvector extension
 CREATE EXTENSION IF NOT EXISTS vector;

-# Verify extension:
+# Verify extension is installed
 \dx

-# Exit PostgreSQL:
+# Exit PostgreSQL
 \q
 ```

+**Note:** We're using the default `postgres` superuser for simplicity.
+For production, you can create a dedicated user with limited permissions if needed.

 ### Step 4.8.4: Configure Environment Variables